reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 ## Kinesis Data Streams vs. Kinesis Data Firehose

-## Kinesis Data Analytics - Analyzing Streaming Data in Real Time
+## Kinesis Data Analytics - Analyzing Streaming Data in Real-Time

-Kinesis Data Analytics provides a fully managed environment for running applications which read streaming data from a source like Kinesis Data Stream for performing analytic operations like windowing, filtering, aggregations, mapping, etc on the streaming data in real time.
-The results of processing are in used in various real-time analytics use cases.
+Kinesis Data Analytics provides a fully managed environment for running applications which read streaming data from a source like Kinesis Data Stream for performing analytic operations like windowing, filtering, aggregations, mapping, etc on the streaming data in real-time.
+The results of processing are used in various real-time analytics use cases.

 The applications run by Kinesis Data Analytics are built using Apache Flink which is a Big Data processing framework for processing a large amount of data efficiently.